-With an option of either a 1 Day or a 2-Day Pass, choose the pace at which you wish to explore Boston.
-The trolley has 16 stops and visits over 100 points of interest.
+With choice of 2 departure times, choose your preferred time to explore Boston and let us be your guide.
+The 2 hours trolley tour visits over 100 points of interest.
 See famous landmarks like Beacon Hill, Boston’s most historic and affluent neighborhoods, or the 221-feet high Bunker Hill monument that commemorates the first major battle of the American Revolution.

 Hop off the trolley to stroll through the Quincy Market which is renowned for its foodstalls, shops and street entertainment.

-Your Pass also includes a cruise in Boston’s inner and outer harbor or entrance to the Mapparium Exhibit, a walk through glass globe of the world.
+Your Pass also includes a cruise in Boston’s inner and outer harbor.

 Among the points of interest will be: